SjbCodingClub2022/AdvancedChallenges/SkillAssesments/BasicListUsage/readme.md

 Your solution should be housed in a file named 'solution.py'

 ## Problem
-You are tasked with finding the boolean result of whether each integer in the list GREATER than FIVE
+You are tasked with finding the boolean result of whether each integer in the list is GREATER than FIVE

-The the boolean values will be stored in a new list, that you will be required to define
+The boolean values will be stored in a new list, that you will be required to define

 After this is done, print the whole list to the console